-Beginning in 2008, the Jefferson County GIS/Addressing Office instated an internship program.
-Each summer, pending approval of the Jefferson County Commission, our office hires or hosts one or more summer interns.
-Below are a few of the projects in which our interns have participated.
+From 2008-2013, the Jefferson County GIS/Addressing Office ran an internship program.
+Each summer, our office hired or hosted one or more summer interns.
+Below are a few of the projects in which our interns participated.

 Historical Data - Carlee Harbaugh, a student at Shepherd University, worked with the Historic Landmarks Commission to update several data sources.
 Her first project was to update the Shepherdstown Historic District according to current Assessor boundaries.
 She also created several Farmstead Maps for local farms, which depict historical structures and their uses.
 Her biggest project, however, was updating the local Cemeteries layer using a combination of historical records, aerial photography, and field work.

 Existing Land Use - Maureen Olivia Nolan, a student at Shepherd University, assisted in research for the Envision Jefferson 2035 Comprehensive Plan.
 She also conducted a county-wide survey of existing land-use conditions using a combination of Assessor data, Addressing data, and field work.
 Her work resulted in the first ever Jefferson County Existing Land Use Map, which has already been utilized by many County departments and organizations.